Neuroscience MS

 Courses Repeatable for Credit

-As well as taking all required courses, MS and PhD students may re-enroll in courses having the status “repeatable for credit” (such as journal club, seminar, and research courses) for the duration of their program in order to meet the total number of credits required for graduation.
+As well as taking all required courses, MS and PhD students may re-enroll in courses having the status “repeatable for credit” (such as journal club, seminar and research courses) for the duration of their program in order to meet the total number of credits required for graduation.

-MS Degree Requirements: Non-Thesis Option
+Degree Requirements: Non-Thesis Option

 Required Courses